Subscribe

 • Facilitates cooperation between development and operations teams

-• Builds CI/CD pipelines for faster delivery
+• Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery

-Even in Agile environments, development, and operations teams can be siloed.
+Even in Agile environments, development and operations teams can be siloed.
 DevOps engineers serve as a link between the two teams, unifying and automating the software delivery process and helping strike a balance between introducing changes quickly and keeping an application stable.
 Working together with software developers, system administrators, and operational staff, DevOps engineers oversee and facilitate code releases on a CI/CD basis.

 Looking for a professional team to deliver your project?